 • in respect of taxable temporary differences between the carrying amount and tax bases

-the timing of the reversal of the temporary differences can be controlled by the Company
+when the timing of the reversal of the temporary differences can be controlled by the

-and it is probable that the temporary differences will not reverse in the foreseeable
+Company and it is probable that the temporary differences wil not reverse in the

-forward of unused tax credits and any unused tax losses.
-Deferred tax assets are recognised
+of unused tax credits and any unused tax losses.
+Deferred tax assets are recognised to the

-to the extent that it is probable that taxable profit will be available against which the
+extent that it is probable that taxable profit will be available against which the deductible

-deductible temporary differences, and the carry forward of unused tax credits and unused
+temporary differences, and the carry forward of unused tax credits and unused tax losses can

 • when the deferred tax asset relating to the deductible temporary difference arises from